 This course is a continuation of the first level course, developing more complex reading, writing, speaking, and listening skills with a goal of increased grammatical accuracy.
 Students are expected to function in Spanish to a greater extent, and all four skills are evaluated.
 Cultural topics will be explored throughout the year.
 This course is conducted in Spanish to a greater extent than is Spanish I. NCAA approved course.

-Prerequisite: A grade of C or above in Spanish 1 or recommendation of the junior high teacher.
+Prerequisite: A grade of C or above in Spanish 1 and departmental approval.
 Open to grades 9, 10, 11, and 12.